zachvalenta/jvns.ca/source/_posts/2014-09-18-you-can-be-a-kernel-hacker.markdown

 * `sendto` and `recvfrom` send and receive network data
 * `write` writes to disk
 * `chmod` changes the permissions of a file
-* `malloc` allocates memory (TODO check)
+* `brk` and `sbrk` allocate memory

 So when you call the `open()` function in Python, somewhere down the stack that eventually uses the `open` system call.

 That's all you need to know about the kernel for now!
+It's a big program, and you interact with it using system calls.

 ### Why learn about the Linux kernel, anyway?

 There are some obvious reasons: it's really fun!
 Not everyone knows about it!
 Saying you wrote a kernel module for fun is cool!

-But there's a more serious reason: learning about the interface between your operating system and your programs.
+But there's a more serious reason: learning about the interface between your operating system and your programs will **make you a better programmer**.
+Let's see how!

 #### Reason 1: strace